darshansharma/darshansharma.github.io/content/if-money-is-not-making-you-happy-then-you-are-spending-it-wrong.md

 featured_image=""
 ---

-I was reading [Joseph Jude](https://jjude.com/money-buys-happiness/)”s article about happiness and then read this [research by Harvard](https://scholar.harvard.edu/files/danielgilbert/files/if-money-doesnt-make-you-happy.nov-12-20101.pdf) and it pointed 7 reasons a human with a regular income becomes happy when he focuses on —
+I was [research by Harvard](https://scholar.harvard.edu/files/danielgilbert/files/if-money-doesnt-make-you-happy.nov-12-20101.pdf) reading article about happiness so and it pointed 7 reasons a human with a regular income becomes happy when he focuses on —

 1. Buying experiences v/s materialistic things
 2. State of flow